MohamedEmary/00-odin-notes/js-path/intermediate-html-and-css/advanced-selectors.md

 30. `:nth-last-of-type(n)`: Similar to `:nth-of-type(n)`, but counts the elements from the end.
 For instance, `span:nth-last-of-type(4)` selects the fourth-to-last `span` element among its siblings.

-31. `:root`: Selects the highest-level parent element in the document, typically the `<html>` element.
-It is often used to define global styles or CSS variables.
+31. `:root`: is a special class that represents the very top level of your document - the one element that has no parents.
+Generally when working with the web, this is equivalent to the html element, but there are a [few subtle differences](https://stackoverflow.com/questions/15899615/whats-the-difference-between-css3s-root-pseudo-class-and-html).
+    - `:root` is generally the place where you will place your ‘global’ CSS rules that you want available everywhere - such as your custom properties and CSS variables, or rules such as `box-sizing: border-box;`.

 32. `:checked`: Selects input elements that are checked, such as checkboxes or radio buttons.
 It is often used in conjunction with these input types for styling or interaction.